 They are useful as they uncover the feedbacks of users who had actually tested the plugin.
 Make sure you read them, positive and especially the negative comments, because they describe in great detail what went wrong with the plugin.

-Another thing to watch out for are the ratings.
+Another thing to watch out for is the ratings.
 The key here is to see if the plugin has at least 4 stars from the overall score.
 Also, the number of votes should be significant.

 For example, a plugin with just 3 votes rated 5 stars and only 15 downloads, isn’t exactly convincing.
 It’s most likely a brand new plugin.
 So it remains to be seen if there are some issues with it or not.